 Author Meg Wolitzer

-To end on a lighter note is The Position.
+To end this list of books about family drama on a lighter note is The Position.
 This family is more awkward than upsetting.
 The parents wrote a very widely published, very well known book about sex.
 The children have all be traumatized by this fact in their own ways throughout their adolescence and into adulthood.
 Now as all the children are adults they must come to an agreement on whether the book should have a new edition put out into the world.
 Each sibling has their own personal hang ups about sex and their place in the spotlight.
 They bicker and bring up past pettiness that should have long been left behind.

 Read this one with the whole family to enjoy a laugh and realize that we can all find common ground in shame.